 If composting start up has been a roadblock for you, read on.
 I have tried to give all the details in this plastic compost bin review for the Garden Gourmet Backyard Composter.
-Recently, I added instructions for assembly of the bin, if you should need it.
+Recently, instructions for assembly of the bin, has been added, if you should need it.

 Do You Believe That One Person Can Make a Difference?